top of page

 A perfect storm

 The greatest infestation occurs when farms and open areas are newly developed into residential and commercial settings.
-Single family homes, residential complexes, commercial campuses, long driveways and suburban streets needing parkway trees are landscaped using callery pear extensively.
+Single-family homes, residential complexes, commercial campuses, long driveways and suburban streets needing parkway trees are landscaped using callery pear extensively.
 Why not?
 They’re a beautiful focal point.
 The owners and caregivers are unaware of the damage being caused.
 The landscapes stay neat and tidy with mowed lawns and mulched landscaped areas diligently weeded.
-The escape into surrounding open areas, however, is ferocious
+The escape into surrounding open areas, however, is ferocious.

 Why do we care?